Yancy Lindsey

-Yancy Benjamen Lindsey (born 1962) is a United States Navy vice admiral who currently serves as Commander, Navy Installations Command.
+Yancy Benjamen Lindsey (born 1962) is a retired United States Navy vice admiral who last served as Commander, Navy Installations Command.
 Previously, he was the Commander of the Navy Region Europe, Africa, Central.
 Lindsey received a Bachelor of Science degree in mechanical engineering from the University of California, Berkeley in 1986 and later earned a Master of Military Science degree from Marine Corps University and a Master of Science degree in global leadership from the University of San Diego.

+His retirement ceremony was held on June 2, 2023.